tymedina100/patch-files/freelancer-cold-email-starter-pack.md

 **For freelancers who want clients but hate staring at a blank email, the Freelancer Cold-Email Starter Pack gives you five ready-to-use outreach templates, simple positioning prompts, and a clear sending plan so you can contact prospects with confidence today.**

 ### Key Differentiators

 - Written for freelancers, not sales teams.
 - Warm, human, and professional — no bro-marketing language.
 - Designed for fast action, not endless strategy.
 - Includes adaptable templates for common outreach scenarios.
+- Includes a simple first-send plan and tracker.
 - Priced as an easy impulse buy with immediate utility.

+---

+## Suggested Price Point

+### Recommendation: $19 launch price, $29 standard price

+**Why $19 works for launch:**
+- Low enough for a nervous new freelancer to buy without a long decision cycle.
+- High enough to signal this is a practical business asset, not a throwaway freebie.
+- Fits the value of saving several hours of blank-page writing and second-guessing.

+**Why move to $29 after launch:**
+- The pack is reusable.
+- One booked discovery call can justify the price many times over.
+- $29 still sits below the mental threshold of a course, coaching call, or full outreach system.

+**Optional launch offer:**
+- $19 for the first 50 buyers.
+- Then $29 standard.
+- Later bundle with a lead tracker or follow-up pack for $39–$49.

 ---